Terms & Conditions

 5.6 All payments payable to the Company under the Contract shall become due immediately on its termination despite any other provision.

-5.7 The Buyer shall make all payments due under the Contract in full without any deduction whether by way of set-off, counterclaim, discount, abatement or otherwise, unless the Buyer has a valid court order requiring an amount equal to such deduction.
+5.7 The Buyer shall make all payments due under the Contract in full without any deduction whether by way of set-off, counter-claim, discount, abatement or otherwise, unless the Buyer has a valid court order requiring an amount equal to such deduction.

-5.8 If the Buyer fails to pay the Company any sum due pursuant to the Contract, the Buyer shall be liable to pay interest to the Company on such sum from the due date for payment at the annual rate of 3 per cent above the base lending rate from time to time of Barclays Bank accruing on a daily basis until payment is made, whether before or after any judgment.
+5.8 If the Buyer fails to pay the Company any sum due pursuant to the Contract, the Buyer shall be liable to pay interest to the Company on such sum from the due date for payment at the annual rate of 3 per cent above the base lending rate from time to time of Barclays Bank accruing on a daily basis until payment is made, whether before or after any judgement.

 6.1 The Goods will be delivered to the address provided by the Buyer and stock items will normally be dispatched within 5 working days of the Buyer's order being accepted, unless the Company states otherwise.